jonlpersson/ed-latimore/site/_posts/2022-12-01-should-i-shave-my-head-surprising-pros-and-cons.md

 categories:
   - how-to-be-a-hot-guy
 description: >-
-  To shave your head or not to shave your head?
+  To shave your head or not?
 As someone who has rocked the bald head but currently chooses not to, I give you my opinion on when you should—or shouldn't.
 image: /assets/images/drafts/latimore-shaved-head-without-glasses.jpg
 ---
 Like most men, I suffer from hair loss.